-• September 6 - 7, 2020 - A large area of high pressure over the west brought excessive heat and dry conditions to the region.
-Numerous record high temperatures were broken with 13 broken records on Sunday the 6th alone, including records set that weekend for the month of September.
-Temperatures over the long weekend breached 110 degrees across the interior with 90s along the coast to start the weekend and even reaching 100 degrees in San Francisco on Sunday.
-Once the ridge began to break down towards the end of the weekend, offshore winds increased flaring up some of the wildfires that were ignited during August's lightning storm.
-These winds also enabled smoke from various wildfires across the state to blanket much of the Bay Area.
-The skies were tinted orange and red with ash accumulating for many locations.
-Two locations in the North Bay Valleys tied previous record high temperatures for the month of September.
-Kentfield with 108 degrees and Napa with 110 degrees.
+- September 6 7, 2020-A large area of high pressure brought excessive heat and dry conditions to the region.
+Numerous record high temperatures were broken, including 13 broken records on September 6 alone.
+Temperatures reached 110 °F across the interior, the 90s along the coast, and 100 °F in San Francisco.
+Two locations in the North Bay Valleys tied previous record high temperatures for the month of September: Kentfield with 108 °F and Napa with 110 °F. Once the ridge began to break down, offshore winds increased, flaring up some existing wildfires.
+These winds also enabled smoke from wildfires across the state to blanket much of the Bay Area. - Marin County experienced the following wind events from 2000 to 2020: - > 87 high wind events, with 9 categorized as damaging wind events - > 8 thunderstorm events, with none categorized as damaging wind events